Toggle Menu

 Panic disorder is a type of anxiety disorder characterized by recurring, unexpected panic attacks and ongoing fear of having more attacks.
 People with panic disorder often worry about when the next attack will happen and may start avoiding places or situations where previous attacks occurred.
 This can lead to significant disruptions in daily life.
 Unlike a single panic attack, which can happen to anyone, panic disorder involves a pattern—frequent panic attacks combined with persistent anxiety about them.
 With the right treatment, including therapy and sometimes medication, many people find relief and regain control over their lives.

-Panic Disorder Medication Management Available in these States:
+States Where Online Panic Disorder Medication Management is Available

 • California